Python Lecture Part 1 - Python's Philosophy and Design Principles

 emails = re.findall(r'\b[\w.]+@[\w.]+\b', text)

-3. Coexistence of Dynamic Typing and Type Hints
+Dynamic Typing and Type Hints Together

 # Dynamic typing: rapid prototyping